dnnxl/activity-report/README.md

 # activity-module
-Module to generate reports of activities.
+Module to generate reports of activities from vTools IEEE.